An interview with James on his stay at a Greek Orthodox monastery

 Lia, Jenny and Tito

-• Avatar Marjal Sykora ★★★★★ 4 months ago
+• Avatar Marjal Sykora ★★★★★ a year ago

 Dio Pigadia is a very beautiful place between olive trees.
 The month we was there was the best time of our trip through Greece and south europe.
 Jules … More is very friendly and he work at this project with all his possibilities and love.
 Also it was nice to known all the nice people and this way of life.
 I can tell recommend to go to this place and this people and see how life can work in a good way.